ChatGPT App Tutorial: Build Your First App in 5 Minutes

 How do I test a ChatGPT App locally?

-Run sunpeak dev to start the local simulator at localhost:3000.
-The simulator loads your simulation files and renders your resources exactly as ChatGPT would.
+Run sunpeak dev to start the local inspector at localhost:3000.
+The inspector loads your simulation files and renders your resources exactly as ChatGPT would.
 You can test different display modes (inline, fullscreen), themes (light, dark), and screen sizes.
-For automated testing, sunpeak includes Vitest and Playwright integration.
+For automated testing, sunpeak includes a built-in testing framework.

 What is the difference between a ChatGPT App and an MCP App?